Turkey Dumpling Soup

 Total Time 1 hour 40 minutes

-Turkey Dumpling Soup is a hearty, comforting dish made with leftover turkey, vegetables, homemade dumplings, and easy seasonings.
+Turkey Dumpling Soup is a hearty, comforting meal that’s perfect for using up leftover turkey, with fluffy dumplings and rich, cozy flavor.

-Just like Leftover Turkey Casserole and our Turkey Soup recipe, this Dumpling Soup is the perfect way to use up your leftovers from Thanksgiving.
+Just like Leftover Turkey Casserole and our Turkey Carcass Soup recipe, this soup is the perfect way to use up your leftovers from Thanksgiving.
 It’s a wholesome and easy Dinner to make with homemade broth and easy dumpling dough.

 Turkey Dumpling Soup is the perfect comfort food to make with Thanksgiving leftovers.
 The simple ingredients and delicious homemade dumplings make for kid-friendly meals that the whole family will enjoy.
 Heat up this dinner on a cold night for a soothing soup that will warm everyone up.